a-chris/faenz/README.md

 ```bash
 docker run -p 3000:3000 -e DB=mysql -e DB_HOST=... -e DB_PORT=3306 -e DB_PSWD=db_password -e DB_USER=db_user -e ADMIN_USERNAME=admin -e ADMIN_PASSWORD=test achris/faenz:latest
 ```

+# IP Geolocation
+Faenz supports IP Geolocation by using the API provided by https://ipgeolocation.io, you can use the free plan that gives 30k requests per month and 1k daily, you just need to signup and save the API key into the environment variable `GEOIP_API_KEY`.

 # Build the container